maoberlehner/markus-oberlehner-net/content/blog/setting-up-a-vue-project-with-webpack-4-and-babel-7.md

 intro = "For my previous article about three different ways of how to structure a Vue.js application, I wanted to set up a build system which not only allows for regular JavaScript code splitting, but also CSS code splitting.
-Thanks to webpack 4 and the mini-css-extract-plugin (which basically is the successor of the extract-text-webpack-plugin), CSS code splitting is finally possible..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue", "webpack", "code splitting", "Babel"]
+Thanks to webpack 4 and the mini-css-extract-plugin (which basically is the successor of the extract-text-webpack-plugin), CSS code splitting is finally possible..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue", "webpack", "code splitting"]
 +++

 For my previous article about [three different ways of how to structure a Vue.js application](https://markus.oberlehner.net/blog/vue-application-structure-and-css-architecture/), I wanted to set up a build system which not only allows for regular **JavaScript code splitting, but also CSS code splitting**.
 Thanks to webpack 4 and the [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin) (which basically is the successor of the [extract-text-webpack-plugin](https://github.com/webpack-contrib/extract-text-webpack-plugin)), **CSS code splitting is finally possible**.